middlebury/styleguide/_editorial/c.md

 Compound sentence:

-To separate two sentences connected with a coordinating conjunction, and, but, or—two subjects, two verbs that could be made into two sentences.
+To separate two sentences connected with a coordinating conjunction, _and, but, or_—two subjects, two verbs that could be made into two sentences.

 Correct: `The professor is highly talented, and he will surprise you with his ideas.`